Comfortable Treatments for

 Heavy snoring is a major symptom of sleep apnea, but millions of people who snore don’t suffer from sleep apnea.
-Dr. Schumacher can arrange for you to get a sleep study to determine if your snoring is a sign of sleep apnea.
+Dr. Schumacher can arrange f a sleep study to determine if your snoring is in fact a sign of sleep apnea.

 Frequently Asked Questions

 Are snoring and sleep apnea related?